 What to insure from?

-Also, tourists traveling to the place of risk of infectious diseases do not undergo a proper medical examination under international medical requirements and are not vaccinated against dangerous contagious diseases.
+Also, tourists travelling to the place of risk of infectious diseases do not undergo a proper medical examination under international medical requirements and are not vaccinated against dangerous contagious diseases.

 You can be insured for not being able to leave the country.
 You have bought your ticket, but your relative is immediately hospitalized, or you are being called up for military service, or a lawsuit is filed against you, and your travel is postponed.
 How about the money you pay for a ticket?
 Do you want to lose it?
 In this case, you can use the insurance to cancel or change the date of your trip.
 If you have insurance, your money will return to your pocket.